myeong/reproducibility/README.md

 	- Rmd: R Markdown
 	- Jupyter: Supporting Markdown for Python and R
 	- Github: Markdown is the default format for README files.
+	- Using Markdown pages as index to ohter resources (e.g., a link in a MD file -> a Google Drive folder)
 * [A project introduction webpage using Github](https://pages.github.com/)
 * Docstring
 * Testing